 Family is each child’s first and most important teacher, therefore we hold in high regard the value of working in close partnership with families.
 We use our partnerships as a springboard from which to educate families and the general community about the importance of early child hood education and the significance of the early years in a child’s life.
 We aim to develop reciprocal trust with families to allow shared insights about children through respectful interactions and communications.

 Our practice includes analysis of what we do, say and create in the Preschool setting through a process of reflection, discussion and evaluation.
 We teach with intention, observe with reflection and value children learning through play.
-We provide children opportunity to explore, connect and to generate a love for the natural environment.
+We provide children opportunity to explore, connect and to generate a love of the natural environment.

 To provide the best possible opportunities for our families and their children, it is our intention to be deliberate, purposeful and thoughtful in all the decisions we make and in the interactions we engage in with all parties associated with Collaroy Plateau Community Kindergarten.